 The UNL FPC default lineweight for each predefined layer is typically DEFAULT 0.00.
 Furthermore, UNL FPC utilizes plotted pen lineweights associated with respective colors to produce the desired lineweight thickness.
 All vendor defined layers may have their lineweights assigned at the discretion of the user either via lineweight properties or utilizing the UNL color assignments.
 Coordinate and consider the selection of non-UNL required layer lineweights with the University plotted pen color line weights found herein.

 CAD Templates

+Refer to the University design guidelines for all CAD library downloads and use as necessary per project requirements.
+The UNL-FPC CAD library downloads are located here: http://unlcms.unl.edu/businessandfinance/fmp/designguidelines/cad-library-downloads